genericuser256/coding-challenge-backend/notes.md

 While normally I would write thorough unit tests for each file, I'm assuming that for this it's more to get the idea of how I write tests rather than seeing I write every test.
 As such, I've created a few example test files to show how I usually write tests, but have not done so for everything.

+## Challenges

+### Express & error handling

+This took way longer than it should have but the `errorHandler` middleware needed to be registered as the last handler for it to correctly intercept the error coming from the routes.
+While obvious in retrospect, it wasn't communicated by the express docs as well as I would have liked.
+I also found that while the docs state you can just throw inside a handler, I was finding that didn't work so had to use `next` instead to communicate the error.

+### Express & query parameters

+I had figured that `express` would provide basic type coercion but it doesn't seem to as far as I can tell.
+As such I had to do a little bit of less than clean code in the `parseAndValidatePaginationQuery` to handle the `string` case.
+If I had noticed this earlier I probably would have added a validator and coercion library to better handle this but, I found it pretty late in the process and I don't feel like reworking it :).

 ## Misc

 ### Jest